-Our Counterpoint Outpatient program provides specialized services for children, youth, and their families for whom sexual acting out is an issue.
+Our Counterpoint Outpatient program provides specialized services for youth with sexual behavior problems and their families.
 Modalities incorporated include individual, group and family therapy, intensive case management, and psychiatric services.
 The program aims to help clients learn new skills to prevent sexual acting out, work through existing trauma issues, teach better parenting skills, and assist with developing appropriate social skills.
 Program staff works closely with all identified parties including caseworkers, court counselors, and other professionals to provide relevant, personalized services.
 Family, including foster and extended family members, are viewed as key to their child’s success and are encouraged to be involved in all aspects of the program as appropriate.

 Whom We Help